 …Which actually doesn’t change the status quo at all, they all treat him exactly the same as before.

 Later, an alien shape-shifter uses Tsurugi/Hikari’s form to wreak havoc on Earth, trying to cast suspicion on the Ultras.
-Following behind, the REAL Hikari shows up with newfound resolve to prove himself as a hero on equal standing as the red Ultras more familiar to the people of Earth.
+Following behind, the REAL Hikari shows up with newfound resolve to prove himself as a hero on equal standing to the red Ultras more familiar to the people of Earth.

-He put his trust in the GUYS crew and Mebius when he left Earth before, and now he sees it returned by humanity at large.
+Hikari put his trust in the GUYS crew and Mebius when he left Earth before, and now he sees it returned by humanity at large.

 (Side note, the GUYS crew names her “Kako”, because she is initially introduced as Mirai’s “sister”.
 “Mirai” means “future”, “Kako” means “past”.)

-For an unusual change of pace within the series, this episode deals mostly with Mirai outside of the context of the GUYS team.
+For an unusual change of pace within the series, this episode also deals mostly with Mirai outside of the context of the GUYS team.

 Truthfully, it’s also the fact that Mirai himself stands apart from the rest of humanity that he reaches out to the girl in the first place.
-He’s only out wandering around on his day off because he doesn’t really have a place to come home to, apart from the GUYS headquarters.
-Because of this, he gets involved in this story at the ground level, not just when it comes time to beat up a kaiju monster.
+He’s only out wandering around on his day off because he doesn’t really have a place to come home to, other than the GUYS headquarters.
+Because of this, he becomes involved in this story at the ground level, not just when it comes time to beat up a giant monster.

+While each of these episodes feature a pretty broad range of alien invaders, and an equally broad range of tones and genre styles, they all share a similar theme.
 In each one of these episodes, humanity faces familiar violence, distrust, despair or fear from others, and instead of falling to that level in their response, individuals answer with kindness, mercy and faith in the better angels of their nature.

-Not just in regard to his relationships to his teammates, but with humanity as a whole.
+Again, not just in regard to his relationships to his teammates, but with humanity as a whole.